-Each residence hall room is equipped with study desks, single beds, mattresses, curtains, chairs, chests of drawers, mirrors, closets and storage space.
+Each residence hall room is equipped with study desks, single beds, mattresses, chairs, chests of drawers, mirrors, closets and storage space.
 Each hall has its own laundry and recreational facilities.
 Students are expected to furnish a bedspread, bed linens, pillows, blanket, bathroom linens, phone, and study lamp.
-It is not deemed advisable to bring expensive equipment or furnishings.
 Students are expected to care for their own rooms.
 Small UL approved closed coil appliances are allowed in students' rooms but hot plates, microwaves, or large refrigerators are not permitted.
-Students may rent small refrigerators at the beginning of each semester or bring their own if they are not more than 3.6 cubic feet.
+Students may rent a Micro-Fridge at the beginning of each semester or bring their own mini fridge that is smaller than 4.5 cubic fee.